xBlade58/smart-meter-platform-page/specification/3_Communication/overview.md

 ### Topic Structures

-In this document publish subscribe is used to communicate between different components in order to reach the goal of loose coupling.
+In this document publish-subscribe is used to communicate between different components in order to reach the goal of loose coupling.
 The structure of topics is always defined in a way that the subscriber can subscribe to the interest without knowing explicit id's.
 E.g. to all items without knowing the item id, the topic should look like this: `items/[itemId]` where the topic in the brackets is a variable value and more specific areas of the topic can be specified in a more detailed structure.

 ### Security Concerns